1871fotc/1871fotc.github.io/docs/about/terms-and-conditions.md

 - You must follow the **[Safety Instructions](#)**
 - You must follow the **[Gravesite Care Instructions](#)**

-Friends of Toowong Cemetery volunteer activities work under the [General Exemption Certificate](https://www.brisbane.qld.gov.au/content/dam/brisbanecitycouncil/corpwebsite/building-and-planning/documents/general-exemption-certificate-local-heritage-places.pdf) from the Brisbane City Council which has the following conditions:
+Friends of Toowong Cemetery volunteer activities work under the [General Exemption Certificate: Queensland Heritage Places](https://www.qld.gov.au/environment/land/heritage/development/exemptions) from the Queensland Government. <!-- which has the following conditions:

 ✅ You must: